soos3d/universal-accounts-viem-starter/ethers-universal-accounts/README.md

 # Universal Account Tutorial

 This tutorial demonstrates how to integrate Particle Network's Universal Accounts into your dApp.
+Universal Accounts provide a seamless cross-chain experience by abstracting away the complexity of managing multiple chain-specific accounts.

 ## Features